EC-CS-528-BU-Cloud-Computing/encrypted-search-over-foundationDB/README.md

 3. The file is stored in the FDB
 </pre>
  Our job is to:
- 1) Load Files into FDB
+ 1) Load Files into FDB.
  2) Update Files (delete, upload)
  3) Search Files